-efficiency of cross-border trade.41 Currently, 161 countries accounting for 97% of world trade are members of the WCO.
+The World Customs Organization is a Brussels-based entity that has been working towards simplifying and harmonizing customs procedures to improve the efficiency of cross-border trade.
+Currently, 164 countries accounting for 99% of world trade are members of the WCO.
 In June 2002, the WCO created a task force to draft a "Resolution on Security and Facilitation of the International Supply Chain" which they completed in June 2003.
-The task force includes 50 countries and 25 organizations.
-The objective of the task force is to standardize a set of data elements needed to identify high risk cargo and to exchange that information between an exporting and an importing customs administration.
+In May 2005, the WCO issued its Framework of Standards to Secure and Facilitate Global Trade.
+The framework sets out principles for advance, electronic reporting of cargo and shipper data and requires importers to verify security measures taken by its suppliers.